DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/FAQ.md

 2.	**Custom format > Lines: Bank account number**.
 Compare:
 - Import file's bank account: Does it contain bsb+account or just account?
 - Company bank accounts: Bank account number field only (not bsb): Does it match to import file's bank account number?
 If import file contains bsb+account and your bank setup is split into bsb and bank account number fields, set up appropriate start position on **Custom format > Lines**.

+If mapping is correct, check if DXCEncryption has been installed.

 ### 	Generating AP payment - AuthenticationFailed
 #### Error